Fatihh-Ay/phonebook/README.md

 1. Clone the repository
 2. Run the script

-You don't need to install any packages.
+In this program, the csv module is used to read and write CSV files.
+There is no need to install any additional packages for installation.
+The csv module is a part of Python's standard library

 ## **Usage**